 - AI in the Cloud.
 Initially, AI solutions were cloud-driven due to the need for high-end hardware capable of performing deep learning computing tasks and the ability to effortlessly scale the resources in the cloud.
 This involves offloading data to external computing systems (Cloud) for further processing, but this worsens latency, leads to increased communication costs, and drives privacy concerns.

 - Edge AI.
-Edge AI, or Edge Intelligence, is the combination of edge computing and AI, it runs AI algorithms processing data locally on hardware devices (on-device AI).
-Therefore, Edge AI takes the advantages of rapid response with low latency, high privacy, more robustness, and better efficient use of network bandwidth.
+Edge AI, or Edge Intelligence, is the combination of edge computing and AI; it runs AI algorithms processing data locally on hardware devices (on-device AI).
+Therefore, Edge AI takes advantage of rapid response times with low latency, high privacy, more robustness, and better efficient use of network bandwidth.
 The use of Edge AI is driven by emerging technologies such as machine learning, neural network acceleration, and reduction.